 - Convulsions (seizures)

-- Restlessness associated with repetitive foot shuffling, rocking of the trunk, or pacing
+- Restlessness linked with repeated foot shuffling, rocking, or pacing

 - Uncoordinated movement, slow movement, or shuffling (with long-term use or overuse)